Books to Read for Letter E

 This post contains affiliate links.

 We hope you find some new favorites in this list of books to read for letter E!
+If you want to save time, click here for a printable list to take to your library.

 If you are the parent of a toddler, you must check this one out.
 This beautifully simple book begins with Emily getting a balloon tied to her finger.
 After it flies up to the ceiling several times, her mother ties it to a spoon so that it can go everywhere with her.
 Emily and her balloon play together until a gust of wind blows it into a tree.
 Emily is heartbroken until her mother promises to get a ladder and bring it down the next day. “‘Really and truly?’
 ‘Really and truly.
 Goodnight, honey.'”